Alternatives for Youth

 Routes Youth Centre

-Follow on Twitter, Facebook, and Instagram.
+Follow on Facebook, Instagram and X.

 Routes offers a supportive space for youth ages 8-19 to freely express themselves and celebrate their unique and valuable worth as members of the community.
 Routes strives to ensure, both in program design and delivery, that youth, staff, volunteers, and community supporters feel welcomed, valued, accepted and that their human rights are upheld.
 Recognizing youth culture as a dynamic and ever-changing phenomenon, we are committed to ensuring that youth’s voices are heard and that they play a role in how Routes exists as part of their community.
 Routes celebrates the unique experiences and stories of every youth and encourages them to follow their own route to a fulfilling life journey through various programming opportunities, community partnerships, social advocacy efforts.